talrey/CreateDeco/README.md

 == Changelog ==

+1.2.8-1.18.2 | 09 JUL 2022:
+ \+ added iron block -> cast iron block recipe
+ \* doors should be properly locked or unlocked now
+ \* fixed more recipes
+ \* updated to Create 0.5.0

 1.2.7-1.18.2 | 17 APR 2022:
  \* fixed brick vert recipes
  \* made some builders modid agnostic for compatibility